P2PSP/core/doc/DBS2/README.md

     neighbours P$_j$ if and only if, in P$_j$.Routing_table P$_i$ is in the shortest path between P$_j$ and P$_k$.

-	For example, for the previous team, the following sequece of events are generated:
+	For example, for the previous team, the following sequence of events are generated:

 	1. The splitter sends a chunk to P$_1$.